ayamousa329/ReactNative_Project/README.md

 # FitApp

-FitApp is a simple fitness mobile application built with React Native and Expo.
+FitApp is a simple fitness mobile application built using React Native and Expo.

+The application was developed as a mobile app and includes different screens for managing and displaying workout data.

 ## Features

-- Fitness mobile app landing page
+- Fitness mobile application
-- Bottom Tab Navigation
 - Home screen
 - Add Workout screen
 - Workouts screen
+- Bottom Tab Navigation
 - Add new workouts using a form
 - Three TextInput fields
-- Display workout data
 - ScrollView
 - map()
 - FlatList